International Authority for the Ruhr: Operation and termination

 Negotiations on the Schuman Plan led to the Treaty of Paris (1951) which established the European Coal and Steel Community (ECSC).
 That treaty was initialled on 18 April 1951, but still needed to be ratified by the signatory governments (Belgium, France, Germany, Italy, Luxembourg, the Netherlands).
 Once the treaty was ratified the IAR was to be abolished.

 The start of the Korean war in June 1950 led to a shortage of coal in Europe and pressure on coal supplies.
 In the first three quarters of 1951, the German members of the IAR council were outvoted by the other members on the coal export amounts.
-By the fall of 1951 there was concern that open disputes might have a serious effect in the parliaments where debate on the ratification of the Schuman Plan was imminent.
+By the Autumn of 1951 there was concern that open disputes might have a serious effect in the parliaments where debate on the ratification of the Schuman Plan was imminent.
 In the fall of 1951, therefore, it was decided to move the coal allocation function away from the "tensions and frictions" of the IAR to Bonn, where the economic advisors of the Allied High Commission "could negotiate in an atmosphere more conducive to compromise."
 A formula was determined for coal exports that was based on production levels, and permission was given to increase the German coal export price.
 Introduction of the new formula brought to an end any work of the International Ruhr Authority in regard to coal in Western Europe.

 By the middle of 1952 the Schuman plan proposal was ratified and the European Coal and Steel Community agreement entered into force on 23 July 1952.
 Agreement to terminate the IAR came into force on 25 June 1952, and the Authority held its last meeting and was dissolved on 11 February 1953.